NicklasVraa/LiX/readme.md

 **News**: The newspaper class is the number one newletter [template](https://www.overleaf.com/latex/templates/tagged/newsletter) on Overleaf as of 04-06-23.

 [Lix](lix.sty) is a meta-package which bundles other LaTeX packages and commands.
 To use these bundles, simply specify them when importing the LiX package, either in your own document-class, or directly in your main document when using a predefined class.
 The goal of this package is to speed up writing your documents, but also to simplify the process of defining your own class.
+Separation of layout and content is made much easier.

 > LiX aims to be for LaTeX, what LaTeX is for TeX.